Electric blanket

 Pets

-As sweet as our pets are, on the bed a source of bacteria from our four-legged friends quickly develops.
+No matter how sweet our pets are, on the bed there quickly develops a source of bacteria from our four-legged friends.
 Again, most of it is harmless to us.
-However, when a pet frequently comes into contact with the bed, it is wise to change the pillowcase at least 2x a week.
+If your pet frequently comes into contact with the bed, it is wise to change your pillowcase at least twice a week.

 pets in bed bacteria

-Find out who in the household suffers from acne or sweats a lot in his/her sleep.
-Of these, a pillowcase should be changed more often, preferably twice a week.
-Are there pets that climb on the bed or sleep with you?
-Then really change all pillowcases every few days.
+First, ask yourself who in your family suffers from acne or who sweats a lot while sleeping.
+Change their pillowcases more often, preferably twice a week.
+Are any pets climbing on the bed or sleeping in bed with you?
+Then change all pillowcases every few days.

-Example: Change pillowcases on Tuesdays, Thursdays and Saturdays to prevent accumulation of bacteria, dander, grease and oils.
+Example: change pillowcases on Tuesdays, Thursdays and Saturdays to prevent accumulation of bacteria, dander, sebum and oils.
 This improves bedroom hygiene, not to be confused with sleep hygiene.

 How often to change pillowcases – Conclusion:

-Changing a pillowcase should be done at least once a week.
-Change the pillowcase 2x to 3x a week if you suffer from acne or excessive sweating.
-Also, when your pets come into the bedroom or you sleep with them, changing is best done two to three times a week.
+It’s best to change your pillowcase once a week.
+Change the pillowcase 2-3 times a week if you suffer from acne or excessive sweating.
+Also, if your pets come into the bedroom or you sleep with them, it is best to change them two to three times a week.

 Frequently asked questions: